 When most people think of felony drug distribution charges, they think of someone shipping large amounts of cocaine or methamphetamine from places like California and Mexico to Lincoln and Omaha.
-However, under Nebraska laws, distribution can also be sharing a marijuana joint with a friend.
+However, under Lincoln drug laws, distribution can also be sharing a marijuana joint with a friend.
 As such, you must act quickly if you’ve been accused of a distribution charge.

 At Berry Law Firm, when we challenge a drug distribution offense, we first determine whether law enforcement violated our client’s Constitutional rights during the stop, detention, arrest, or search of his or her person, vehicle, or residence.
 In doing so, we have won several interstate drug stop cases by challenging illegal traffic stops and illegal vehicle searches performed by law enforcement.